-- a fever (high temperature 38 degrees Celsius or above). - a new cough this can be any kind of cough, not just dry. - · shortness of breath or breathing difficulties. - loss or change in your sense of smell or taste this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal
+- a fever (high temperature 38 degrees Celsius or above). - a new cough this can be any kind of cough, not just dry. - shortness of breath or breathing difficulties. - loss or change in your sense of smell or taste this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-If you have any common symptoms of COVID-19 (coronavirus), self-isolate (stay in your room) and phone your family doctor straight away to see if you need a COVID-19 test.
-Other people in your household will need to restrict their movements (stay at home).
+If you have any common symptoms of COVID-19 (coronavirus), self-isolate (stay in your room) and phone your family doctor straight away to see if you need a free COVID-19 test.